kddnewton/kddnewton.github.io/_posts/2022-08-11-aarch64-bitmask-immediates.md

 Where before we had 16 bytes, we now only have 4!
 This is quite a reduction in size, and will result in a smaller binary size in the end.

-In YJIT we lower every one of our intermediate representation loads into a series of `mov` instructions.
+In YJIT we lower every one of our intermediate representation instructions that load a value into a series of `mov` instructions.
 If `try_into()` results in an `Ok`, we use that representation first, since it's the most compact.
 Otherwise we fall back to the first approach we described with `movz`/`movk` instructions.

 ## Wrapping up